CX PRICES

 Original Poster

 Cheers for the advice.
 I'll prob give it a go at that price.
-There's a lot of work posted on it from in and around my area so will probably work out ok.
-Cheers!
+There's a lot of work posted on it from in and around my area.
+Worth a go I suppose.

 778

 Put it this way, it does what it says on the tin so can't go wrong.
-Plus you'll earn your joining fee back in no time so it's worth what you pay for it.
+Plus you'll earn your joining fee back in no time so worth it.

 231

 Is Courier Exchange any good?
 Very tempted but £295 plus vat is a big outlay for a one man band like myself!
-I'm struggling for backloads at the moment which kills the job.
+I'm struggling for work especially backloads as nobody on here is going my way!!

 778

-ams, well if you spent the 295+vat and began covering your backloads plus out bound as well as co loads then earned that 295+vat back with in your first few weeks you would not complain about the fee would you.
+ams, well if you spent the 295+vat and began covering your backloads plus out bound as well as co loads then earned that back in a week, that would make the case for cx.

 5